mustafaaltinkaya/sonicAPI-address-and-service-objects-utility/README.md

 - It facilitates to ADD, UPDATE, DELETE Address Objects and Service Objects

+**Firewall Config Pre-Conditions**
+- Authentication is based on "RFC-2617 HTTP Basic Authentication"

+- This authentication method needs to be enabled on the firewall

+- The respective interface associated to the IP address also needs to have HTTPS user access enabled

+- The user must be a member of SonicWall Administrator group

 **Address Objects**

 - The available operations are UPDATE, ADD, DELETE